-When your car has been determined a total loss due to the extent of damages it sustained in an accident they evaluate the vehicle to determine its actual cash value (ACV).
-A vehicle is normally totaled out by an insurer when the repairs, storage, etc is found to be between 51 and 80 percent of the vehicle's worth.
+When a car has been determined a total loss due to the extent of damages it sustained in an accident, insurance companies evaluate the vehicle to determine its actual cash value (ACV).
+A vehicle is normally totaled out by an insurer when the costs of repairs, storage, etc. are found to be between 51 and 80 percent of the vehicle's worth.

-CCC Field Inventory Representatives regularly inspect vehicles at nationwide auto dealers while maintaining vehicle advertisements published in newspapers and other local publications.
 The ultimate goal of CCC's database is to identify vehicles in your area that are comparable to the one that was declared a total loss.
 These comparable vehicles are known as comps, and their information is loaded into software that is licensed by insurance companies.
-An insurer that uses the program then issues a check for the totaled car's ACV.

 Insurance companies that purchase third party software or applications, like the CCC’s tool, do so to help them quickly estimate costs in automotive claims and collision repairs, which in turn should speed up the claims settlement process so you can obtain your check faster.